 Lack of physical protection and update mechanism

 IoT devices can be accessed physically, too, thus presenting an often neglected entry point.
+Physical hardening is essential to protect devices from tampering, hardware attacks, and sabotage at the hardware layer.
 Devices’ inner components can be flawed or tampered by stolen IoT devices from the premises, hacked, and returned without anyone noticing.
+Devices deployed in remote environments face additional risks, as physical security is more challenging and attackers may have more opportunities to compromise device functionality or security.

 Vulnerable software components